sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 Note that in order to use telescope's fuzzy finding within files (default is <leader>fg), you'll need to install the ripgrep package. this is on your machine, not in nvim.

+I've added <leader>td to open the TODOs list